18F/join.tts.gsa.gov/pages/positions/consulting-software-engineer.md

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is:

-- Experience as a consultant or internal service managing client, partner, or account relationships to deliver on large or complex projects as part of a cross-functional team.
-This experience must include ONE of the following:
+Experience as a consultant or internal developer managing client, partner, or account relationships to deliver on large or complex projects as part of a cross-functional team.
+This experience must include **ONE** of the following:
 - Delivering projects with complex requirements, multiple stakeholders with disparate views or high levels of bureaucracy
-  - Delivering public-facing products (e.g. e-commerce sites, developer tools/platforms, high-traffic news/media applications, high-traffic mobile applications, etc.) with a large number of users (i.e. 100,000+)
+- Delivering public-facing products or features on public-facing products with a large number of users (i.e. 100,000+)
 - Delivering tools or products with high uptime or availability requirements (i.e. SLAs of 99.9%+)

-- Experience developing large scale, full-stack web applications using test-driven development within highly complex, ambiguous or uncertain situations to deliver measurable results for clients.
-This experience must include ALL of the following:
+Experience developing full-stack web applications using test-driven development, delivering measurable results for clients.
+This experience must include **ALL** of the following:
 - Developing digital applications using ONE of the following server-side languages: Python, Ruby, Go or Node.js
-  - Developing digital applications using a relational or non-relational database layer
+- Developing digital applications using a relational or non-relational data layers
-  - Developing digital applications using version control and repository tools
 - Developing digital applications using test-driven development and software testing tools

-- Experience deploying or operating digital applications on cloud technologies.This experience must include ONE of the following:
+Experience deploying or operating digital applications on cloud technologies.This experience must include **ONE** of the following:
 - Developing digital applications using Infrastructure-as-a-Service (IaaS)
 - Developing digital applications using Platform-as-a-Service (PaaS)
 - Developing digital applications using containerization technologies
 - Developing digital applications using configuration management tools
 - Developing digital applications using infrastructure automation tooling

 {% else %}